ouspg/LLM-Secure-Deployment/README.md

 enforcing TLS communications with the backend of the application that contains the LLM.

 We will additionally include the certificate and its private key within the Docker image, which is a security risk if the plan is to allow non-restricted access to the image.
+A more robust alternative would be to, for example, mount a volume containing a valid signed certificate onto the backend container after building it with Docker.

 1. In the root directory of the repository, generate a self-signed SSL certificate:
     ```console